Walter Goldwater: Career

 Goldwater purchased an estimated ten thousand "little magazines" (e.g., Bibelot, Black Cat, Yellow Book, and Philistine) from nearby Pratt bookshop.
 Over time, he sold these to universities, including Yale University and the University of Connecticut.

 Goldwater helped found the Antiquarian Booksellers' Association of America and collected books printed in the 15th century.

+By December 1945, he was part of the Friday Evening Discussion ran by Dwight Macdonald's politics journal in New York's Greenwich Village, along with the then fellow anti-Stalinist leftists Hannah Arendt, William Barrett, Nicola Chiaromonte, James T. Farrell, William Phillips, Philip Rahv, Harold Rosenberg and Niccolò Tucci.
+This was the audience to which Chiaromonte presented his denunciation of Marx's scientific path to socialism.

+He had been a Socialist Workers Party and Workers Party member at some point before 1967.

+Goldwater acted as the literary agent of C. L. R. James, with whom he corresponded between 1949 and 1969.
 In 1950, Goldwater published a new edition of W. E. B. DuBois's Black Reconstruction.

-In 1954, Goldwater joined Irving Howe and others in founding Dissent magazine.
+In 1954, Goldwater joined Irving Howe and others in founding Dissent magazine, which he helped finance.
 He published the magazine for 15 years.
+In 1967, he wrote a letter criticising Howe's editorial line that justified the Vietnam War as "the decisions of the democratically elected government" and rejected the actions of the anti-war movement.

 He collected and wrote about collecting Incunabula, which he later had auctioned by Swann Galleries before his death.

 Personal life and death

 Goldwater married Eleanor Lowenstein (died 1980), who was also an antiquarian.
 She ran the Corner Book Shop (102 Fourth Avenue at 11th Street), which specialized in cookbooks.
 They had two children.

 Goldwater and his friend Dwight Macdonald formed the bases for two characters in Mary McCarthy's 1949 novel The Oasis.

 Goldwater was a "formidable" chess player who competed in New York tournaments and also served as president of the Marshall Chess Club in Greenwich Village.
 He proudly lost to chess champion Bobby Fischer.

 In later life, Goldwater helped broker manuscripts and collections regarding labor and the left to universities, particularly the Tamiment Library at New York University.

 In 1993, a long interview was published in the Dictionary of Literary Biography Yearbook, in which Goldwater recounted all the booksellers he had known in his life.